 Students are introduced to the role of the Certified Nursing Assistant and Medical Assistant, and their place as part of the healthcare team in different types of healthcare facilities.
 They will achieve an understanding of the state/national and OBRA requirements for certification.
 Students will learn about and practice care and clinical skills in the classroom setting including; infection control, safety, communication, medical abbreviations, and resident/patient rights.
-The students will obtain their 10 hour OSHA certification.
+The students will obtain their 10-hour OSHA certification, as well as, a Medical Terminology certification.